Updated in February 2026 to reflect current pricing, competitive landscape, and the introduction of Uneekor’s GameDay simulator software.

 If you’re a competitive player and you forget to take them off, there also could be the potential that this is “altering your club” and may cause issues in a tournament.

-Looking for a professional-level, camera-based launch monitor?
+Looking for a professional-level, camera-based launch monitor that delivers a data-rich app experience?
 The Uneekor Eye Mini is accurate, versatile, and feature-heavy - making it one to definitely consider.

 Is the Uneekor Eye Mini Accurate?